edgardcypher/css622/README.txt

 	Location Book on the rack:4C1L

 4. after adding open booksTable.txt file and see if the new book information have been added to the file

+Assigment3:
+new requirements:delete a book or account, search for a book based on author name as criteria or search for a member based on the member name

+delete a book based on the id

+1. launch the app from the RunApp file since it has the main method

+2.log as a Liberian with the id:lib0231 and password:alpha01

+3.enter 3 from the main menu
+4. enter a book id for example:book5
+6.check the file booksTable.txt. there won't be a book with an id book5

+search for a book

+1. launch the app from the RunApp file since it has the main method

+2.log as a Liberian with the id:lib0231 and password:alpha01
+3.enter 9 from the main menu
+4.enter the exact name or a part of the name of book'author you are look for: enter Robert 5- a book information will be display in the console.